basaldev/ssr-starter-kit/README.md

 ## Deployement

-Deploy to your Now space
+Deploy application to your Now space

 ```
 npm run deploy